mebauer/data-analysis-using-python/CONTRIBUTING.md

 ## Coding Conventions

-Start reading our code and you'll get the hang of it.
+Start reading our code, and you'll get the hang of it.
 We optimize for readability:

-  * This is open source project.
+  * This is an open source project.
 Consider the people who will read your code, and make it look nice for them.

 Thank you,
 Mark